Source: Intermodal Association of North America & American Association of Railroads.

 25% of all international cargo moved by rail is transloaded into domestic

 containers.
-COFC traffic appears to have peaked in 2007 and declined
+COFC traffic peaked in 2007 and declined

 One of the core advantage of COFC versus TOFC concerns double

-stacking, involving a much higher utilization density.
-Several
+stacking, involving a much higher utilization density of rail

 containerization, thus relying on COFC as opposed to TOFC.
 For